watson-developer-cloud/api-guidelines/swagger-coding-style.md

 The SDK generator assumes that the `title` in the info section is the service name (e.g. "Conversation", and not "Conversation APIs" or some such) and the `version` truncated at the "." is the "V" version of the service.

+### Host name for default service URL

+In OpenAPI v2, the base URL for the service is specified in the combination of the `host` and `basePath` properties of the API document.
+But Watson avoids using the `host` properties because it interferes with the proxy server setup they have created for the API explorer.

+The `x-watson-host` annotation can be added to the `info` section of the API Doc to specify the host value for the service in the even that this is not provided in the `host` property.

 ### Error response models